kevinbirch/string-template-maven-plugin/README.md

 time.
 2. <properties> - Ths element specifies a set of static name-value pairs to provide to the template.
 Keys are element names and values are the text child of the element.

+## Other features

+1. If a output of a template is a Java file and it is written to a subdirectory of target/generated-sources, then that subdirectory will be automatically added to the compile source paths.
+You can disable this on a per-controller basis by setting the <compile> attribute to false.
+2. If the class file for the controller is not available when the plugin is run, it will attempt to be compiled.
+It is assumed that the source for the controller is in the current project.